-- primarily white; - college educated; - have children, but some are already empty nesters; - outdoor lovers; - DYI; - use technology as a tool, not a trend, and hence many are not up-do-date with the latest tech. - in their mid-40's; - married and own their homes; - enjoy country lifestyles; - avid gardeners; - cost-conscious; and - Other Tapestry Findings - They are more likely to be interested in supporting the arts and NPR. - They prefer domestic brand vehicles, such as Buick, Jeep, Dodge, Chrysler and Chevrolet. - They spend large on their credit cards each month and they own vacation or weekend homes. - American Express is their credit card of choice. - They are smart with their money. - They have well-equipped households. - They own items such as hot tubs, fireplaces, separate freezers, washers and dryers, indoor and outdoor grills and many additional household items. - They are more likely to shop at Piggly Wiggly, IGA and Save-A-Lot grocery stores. - When it comes to their home, garden and lawn, visitors interested in Currituck County seem to show a DIY attitude.
+- They are more likely to be interested in supporting the arts and NPR. - They prefer domestic brand vehicles, such as Buick, Jeep, Dodge, Chrysler and Chevrolet. - They spend large on their credit cards each month and they own vacation or weekend homes. - American Express is their credit card of choice. - They are smart with their money. - They have well-equipped households. - They own items such as hot tubs, fireplaces, separate freezers, washers and dryers, indoor and outdoor grills and many additional household items. - They are more likely to shop at Piggly Wiggly, IGA and Save-A-Lot grocery stores. - When it comes to their home, garden and lawn, visitors interested in Currituck County seem to show a DIY attitude.
 They like to tend to their lawns with tractors, mowers, garden tillers and leaf blowers. - They are more likely to listen to news radio and satellite radio (SiriusXM). - They are more likely to own satellite dishes. - Their favorite programs are the Outdoor Channel and CMT. - They are pet lovers and own multiple dogs and cats. - They regularly go to fine dining restaurants but they are also more likely than average to eat at Hardee's or Captain D's. - They are almost twice as likely as the average American to shop at Tractor Supply Company and 48% more likely to shop at Nordstrom. - They travel frequently both domestically and internationally, and not just for business. - They spend \$3,000 or more on their vacations - Their preferred airline is United/Continental. - They are involved in civil and political happenings, whether voicing their opinions in letters to news editors or attending rallies, speeches and protests.

-MARKETING STRATEGY FOR 2019-2020
+MARKETING STRATEGY FOR 2020-2021